ThomasWeinert/carica-firmata/README.md

 The repository provides a library to control an Arduino using the Firmata server sketch.

-It is based on the [Javascript implementation](https://github.com/jgautier/firmata) by Julian Gautier.
+It was originally based on the [Javascript implementation](https://github.com/jgautier/firmata) by Julian Gautier.

 Dependencies
 ------------